elastic/elasticsearch-specification/README.md

 ### The validation in broken on GitHub but works on my machine!

-Very likely the recordings on your machine are stale, you can regenerate them by executing the following command (it will take a while).
+Very likely the recordings on your machine are stale, you can download the latest version with:

 ```sh
 PULL_LATEST=true ./run-validations.sh